mpolinowski/gatsby-wiki/README.md

 ![](./gatsby_01.png)
+---

 ## Adding content and Linking Pages

-The */src/pages/index.js* file contains regular JSX - add any HTML inside the <div> tag to make it appear inside your website (Gatsby is hot-reloading).
+The */src/pages/index.js* file contains regular JSX - add any HTML inside the /<div/> tag to make it appear inside your website (Gatsby is hot-reloading).

 ```js
 import React from 'react'